min2ha/ukwa-site/content/target/59986/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Heseltine 'should be sanctioned' for Brexit comments

 Lord Heseltine had suggested that a Labour government would do less damage to Britain than leaving the EU.
 In response the eurosceptic Bow Group called for him to be expelled from the Conservative Party